cav71/hatch-ci/README.md

 -----

-This provides a plugin for [Hatch](https://github.com/pypa/hatch) that uses your preferred version control system (like Git) to determine project versions.
+This provides a plugin for [Hatch](https://github.com/pypa/hatch) to leverage a CI/CD system to set up the version.

+HUGE NOTE THIS IS TOTALLY BASED ON https://github.com/ofek/hatch-vcs

 **Table of Contents**